flowistry_pdg::rustc::mir

 §

-Indicates the end of dropping a generator.
+Indicates the end of dropping a coroutine.

 Needs clarification: Are there type system constraints on these terminators?
 Should there be a “block type” like cleanup blocks for them?